lordmilko/VSKernelDev/README.md

 * [QEMU 2.8.50.0](https://qemu.weilnetz.de/w32/2017/qemu-w32-setup-20170113.exe)
 * An assembly syntax highlighter, such as [AsmHighlighter](https://github.com/Trass3r/AsmHighlighter) (though you might have to compile it yourself)

-**The versions of NASM and QMU to use are not suggestions.
+**The versions of NASM and QEMU to use are not suggestions.
 If you wish to use a newer version, I recommend at least verifying you can set breakpoints and step through assembly and C/C++ code with the recommended versions before upgrading**

 Install QEMU to `C:\Program Files (x86)\qemu`, NASM to `C:\Program Files (x86)\nasm` and extract i686-elf-tools to `C:\Program Files (x86)\i686-elf-tools` (such that the path to your GCC is `C:\Program Files (x86)\i686-elf-tools\bin\i686-elf-gcc.exe`)